smileyborg/UIView-AutoLayout/README.md

 UIView+AutoLayout
 =================

-A carefully-crafted category on `UIView` (and a one-method category on `NSLayoutConstraint`) that provides a simpler interface for creating Auto Layout constraints.
+The ultimate API for creating Auto Layout constraints -- impressively simple, immensely powerful.
+Comprised of categories on `UIView`, `NSArray`, and `NSLayoutConstraint`.

-The goal is to provide a pleasant API for the vast majority of common Auto Layout use cases.
-It's designed for clarity and simplicity while simultaneously minimizing the amount of third party code.
-The API takes inspiration from the Auto Layout UI options available in Interface Builder.
+UIView+AutoLayout was designed to provide a developer-friendly interface for the vast majority of Auto Layout use cases.
+It's optimized for clarity and simplicity while simultaneously minimizing the amount of third party code.
+The API takes inspiration from the Auto Layout UI options available in Interface Builder, but delivers far more flexibility and capability.

 API Cheat Sheet
 ---------------